top of page

 This book challenges many common ideas about dog behavior and training.

-It may feel uncomfortable at times — but it may help you to see behavior in a completely new way and provide the breakthrough you've been looking for.
+Some of it may feel uncomfortable at first — but it may also help you to understand behavior in a completely new way.

 Here's where things start to breakdown:

-Modern dog training often looks compassionate — but without clarity, dogs become confused, overstimulated, and insecure.
+Modern dog training often looks compassionate, but without clarity, dogs can become confused, overstimulated, and insecure.

-Most advice assumes ideal conditions — but real dogs live in a world filled with distractions, emotions, inconsistency.
+Most advice assumes ideal conditions, but real dogs live in a world filled with distractions, inconsistency, and stimulation.

-Much of what's recommended sounds right — but it often overlooks how dogs actually learn and experience the modern world we've put them in.
+Much of what's recommended sounds right, but often overlooks how dogs actually experience the modern world around them.

 This is missing piece most training never addresses — and what The American Dog Epidemic explains.